Majlanky/janus/README.md

 There are more ways how to configure web security.
 WebSecurityAdapterConfigurer was standard for a long time, SecurityFilterChain is the new approach.
 The following provides examples how use Janus with both of them where we prefer the newer one.
+WARNING: From version 2.0.0 only SecurityFilterChain is present as Spring removed WebSecurityAdapterConfigurer

 ##### SecurityFilterChain approach
 ```java